 Kernicterus Lawsuits Can Reveal Negligence

 Hospitals and doctors know that most babies may be born with jaundice; jaundice tests are simple and the treatment is cheap and easy.
-There is absolutely no reason a newborn should develop kernicterus and live a life with cerebral palsy or other deficits.
+There is absolutely no reason a newborn should develop kernicterus and live a life with cerebral palsy or other deficits because of the effects of Jaundice.
 Kernicterus is preventable and unacceptable.

-If your child developed kernicterus and cerebral palsy, you should contact an experienced kernicterus attorney who can investigate and make sure medical malpractice or negligence did not play a role.
+If your child developed kernicterus and cerebral palsy, you should contact an experienced personal injury attorney in Boston who can investigate and make sure medical malpractice or negligence did not play a role.
 You could be entitled to compensation to help care for your injured child.